Forward Edge Futures Forward Edge Futures

 9. Reporting and Dashboard Limitations

-Performance summaries, charts, signal logs, and account metrics displayed in the platform are provided for operational visibility and convenience.
+Performance summaries, charts, signal logs, account metrics, and exported platform reports are provided for operational visibility and convenience.
 They may be delayed, estimated, incomplete, or unavailable.
-They are not official broker statements and should not be treated as your sole books and records for tax, accounting, or compliance purposes.
+They are not official broker statements or tax forms and should not be treated as your sole books and records for tax, accounting, or compliance purposes.
+For tax filing, rely on your broker's official statements and forms and use platform exports only as supplemental records.

-The platform can help automate approved trading activity with built-in daily risk management intended to cap losses under normal conditions, but it cannot remove the realities of leverage, slippage, rejected orders, exchange volatility, or broker outages.
+Forward Edge can help automate approved trading activity in your broker account, but it cannot remove the realities of leverage, slippage, rejected orders, exchange volatility, or broker outages.

-Forward Edge Futures does not receive or custody your trading capital.
+Forward Edge Futures does not receive, hold, or custody your trading capital.

 Your broker’s own account statements and execution records remain authoritative.